OP-DSL/Tridsolver-FPGA/README.md

     <td>2D ADI application with Tiled Thomas-PCR solver using FP32 </td>
   </tr>
  </table>

+ `/FPGA/Intel` directory consits the batched thomas solver libray, Data path library and 2D ADI application using FP32 arithmetics targetting intel FPGAs.
+DPC++ is used to implement the library and application.

 #### Application Implementations
 Makefile based FPGA application implementation is supported.
-Optionally user can implement Application using Vitis GUI.
+Optionally user can implement Application using Vitis GUI to target Xilinx FPGAs.
 In that case, user need to point the config file and set number of kernels.
 Here we note that separate config files are provided for U50 and U280 devices.

-Following are the steps for Makefile based flow,
+Following are the steps for Makefile based flow for the Xilinx FPGAs,

 `cd <application directory>`